GRAM: Spatial general-purpose audio representation models for real-world applications: Materials and Methods

-We used an in-batch random sampling procedure to increase the effective batch size in a computationally efficient manner.
-That is, the online mixing of naturalistic acoustic scenes in our pipeline is computationally expensive due to multiple long convolutions.
-By using an in-batch sampling procedure in which we randomly sampled 16 partially overlapping segments of 2 seconds from each binaural spectrogram to create 16 samples of dimension 200 x 128, we increased the original batch size of 32 to an effective batch size of 512.
-This in-batch random sampling procedure resulted in an increase in training speed by a factor of 30 to 40.
+\textbf{In-batch sampling:} As the online mixing of naturalistic acoustic scenes is computationally expensive due to multiple long convolutions, we used a random in-batch sampling procedure to increase the effective batch size in a computationally efficient manner.
+We randomly sampled 16 partially overlapping segments of 2 seconds to create 16 samples of dimension 200 $\times$ 128.
+This increases the original batch size of 96 to an effective batch size of 1536.

-\textbf{Pre-training objective:} We pre-trained GRAM-T and GRAM-M using a mean squared error (MSE) loss function.
-MSE was calculated between the reconstructed masked spectrogram patches and the actual spectrogram patches.

-\textbf{Training parameters:} We first trained all GRAM models (patch-based and time-based masking versions of both GRAM-M and GRAM-T) for 100,000 steps on an A100 40 GB GPY machine with 18 CPU cores.
-As the patch-based masking strategy consistently outperformed the time-based masking strategy on the first 100,000 steps, we trained only the patch-based versions of GRAM-M and GRAM-T for an additional 80,000 steps.
-We used the AdamW optimizer~\citep{loshchilov2017decoupled} with weight decay rate of 0.01, a batch size of 32, gradient clipping, and a cosine learning rate scheduler with 10,000 steps warm-up.
-The initial learning rate was set to 0.0002.